Alfred A. Montapert

 Close your eyes and begin visualizing exactly what you would like to accomplish for the remainder of the day (or for tomorrow).
 Visualize everything you will do in detail and ask yourself the following questions:

 What specific actions do I want to take?

 What obstacles will I potentially need to overcome?

 What do I ultimately want to achieve?

 It’s important that you fully visualize your answers to these questions.
-Don’t just settle on the first answer the comes to mind.
-Actually see yourself vividly going through each response.
+Don’t just settle for the first answer the comes to mind.
+Actually, see yourself vividly going through each response.
 Only in this way will you experience things fully and will see your circumstances more clearly.